European Youth Parliament: International Forums (IF)

-Components of a Session
+Structure

+Sessions

 There are a number of general components that make up multi-day sessions.
 The exact length of each of the sections can vary according to the session type and organising National Committee.
+For One day sessions only the General Assembly is put on.

 Chairpersons, Media, Organisers, and Jury (CMOJ) Day

 On this day facilitators, or officials, of the event come together to engage in a short programme of team building activities then followed by a longer section of modules, delivered by more experienced facilitators to their juniors.

 Team building (TB)

 This is generally the day which delegates arrive to the session.
 The entire group of officials and delegates then typically come together to engage in 'general teambuilding' where officials are introduced to the delegates and large group games are played.
 The delegates are then split off into their committees and begin to get acquainted with each other.
 The delegates play different games which are meant to bring the delegates from an initial shyness stage to a comfortable, open atmosphere optimal for efficient Committee work.